tuoitrevohoc/thunkable-excercise/README.md

 ## Some changes over the design

 - The backend code with graphql subscription that can synchronize the change across sessions
-- The warning dialog in mobile view is replaced by a Bottom Sheet.
+- The warning dialog in mobile view is replaced by a Bottom Sheet, this would be more convenient for mobile users
 - The error is displayed in a snackbar.
+- The loading state displayed as a simple scrollbar in the bottom of the component.

 ## How to run